robertpeteuil/multi-cloud-control/README.rst

 ``mcc``
 -------

-- ``mcc`` displays a numbered list of VM-instances and data from all providers and await a command
+- ``mcc`` displays a numbered list of VM-instances and data from all providers and awaits a command

   - Useful when you need to start, stop, or connecting to VM-instances
   - After running a command, the displayed VM-instances data is refreshed, and it awaits the next command